verbb/formie/docs/graphql/create-submissions.md

 For a form with the handle `contactForm`, the mutation is `save_contactForm_Submission`.

+You can also use the generic `saveSubmission` mutation when you want one stable mutation for every form.
+See [Generic `saveSubmission`](#generic-savesubmission).

 ## Basic Submission

 Field handles become mutation arguments.
 This example assumes the form has a Single-Line Text field with the handle `yourName`.